-Fiscal Impact: Education in Delaware is funded through a combination of local, state, and federal sources.
-On average, Delaware per-pupil funding by revenue source is about 60 percent state, 30 percent local, and 10 percent federal.41 An analysis of the fiscal impact of redistricting must look at all three sources on both expenditures and revenues.
-The Commission recognizes that the revenues generated for Red Clay Consolidated School District from the process of changing district boundaries will not cover the expenditures required to serve the increased number of students.
-This is due, in large part, to the tax structure of the four districts currently serving Wilmington students that dates back to desegregation.
+Fiscal Impact: Education in Delaware is in funded through a combination of local, state, and federal sources.
+On average, Delaware per-pupil funding by revenue source is about 60 percent state, 40-30 percent local, and 10 percent federal.
+An analysis of the fiscal impact of redistricting must look at all three sources on both expenditures and revenues.